 He bases foods on a stoplight system.
 Red, yellow, and green lights determine whether it’s something you should eat with caution or incorporate daily.

 It’s not about perfection.
 We strive to do the best we can do.
-Dr. Gregor is not promoting Bacos, more that it’s not black or white.
+Dr. Gregor is not promoting Bacos, more that it’s not this or that.

 Food choices matter, especially long-term, but we also need to nourish our souls.